 Would you like to participate as Sacristan?
 Please complete our New Member form

-This person often works in pairs at the front door of the church to offer personal warmth and welcome all who come.
-During Covid time, the Welcomers ensure that people who arrive at Mass have registered, or take their details as they enter to ensure we meet our contact tracing obligations.
-Additionally they would hand out the weekly bulletin, open the inner doors of the porch for those who need assistance and support anyone needing assistance to take their place in the church.
-Then after Mass ensuring people know about cleaning their seat & following the Covid Protocols.
+This person often works in a team at the front door of the church to offer personal warmth and welcome all who come.
+The role of the Welcomer is to hand out the weekly bulletin, open the inner doors of the porch for those who need assistance and support anyone needing assistance to take their place in the church.

 Would you like to participate as Welcomer?
 Please complete our New Member form

 This person often works in pairs or small groups and is the Priest’s main assistant during Mass.
 The Altar Servers might assist the Sacristan in putting all the relevant items for use in their place in the Sanctuary and help the Sacristan during the clean-up after Mass.
 But during Mass, they move books from one place to another, hold implements the Priest might need to use for special occasions like holy water, incense, etc.

 The Altar Server has often been thought of as a role for a primary school aged child, but it is very well suited for a secondary school aged youth and even those young adults attending tertiary study or at work.

 Often the Altar Server needs to respond quickly to something that needs someone with a good understanding of their role and that of the Priest.